BeatsLeo/EarTrainingApp/README.md

-# EarTrainingApp(ETA)
+# Music Training App(MTA)
-*An app for ear training exercise, which aims to improve your musical ear.*
+*An app for music training exercise, which aims to enhance your ability to accurately recognize pitch with your ear and to produce correct pitch with your voice.*